 Medication: All medications on campus (that includes, over-the-counter/non-prescription and prescription) need to be documented and kept in the Health Office.
 A medication form needs to be filled-out by your child’s physician and the parent and/or guardian.
 PARENT AND PHYSICIAN REQUEST FOR MEDICATION

 If your child is requesting to carry his or her medication (for asthma inhaler and Epi-Pen use only), an additional form is required.
-Please see the school nurse, Michelle Bautista, RN, M.Ed. for details.
+Please see the school nurse, Rhianna Arroyo. for details.

 Individualized Healthcare Plan (IHP): The Individualized Healthcare Plan is a written document by the school nurse that contains confidential health information, special medical procedures, and/or treatments regarding a student’s specific healthcare needs during his or her attendance at school.
 Parent authorization and signatures are required every year.

 Emergency Cards: All students are required to have an emergency card.
 Check to make sure all boxes are filled-out--a parent signature is required.
 Also, please give current telephone numbers so the Health Office or other school officials can contact parent and/or legal guardian in a timely manner.